Hossin-Azmoud/Blade/README.md

 ## Keys
 - To save the file press F1
-- To save without exiting the editor press ctrl + x
+- To save without exiting the editor press w while u r in a NORMAL mode
-- To switch to NORMAL mode press ctrl + n
+- To switch to NORMAL mode press ESCAPE
-- To switch to VISUAL mode press ctrl + v
+- To switch to VISUAL mode press v while u r in NORMAL mode
-- To switch to INSERT mode press ctrl + t
+- To switch to INSERT mode press i while u r in NORMAL mode
 - To exit press F2
 # NOTES
 - I just started, so it is not capable of saving files or creating them.